Aryaman22102002/go2-convex-mpc/README.md

 ![Cumulative friction violations during trot forward at low friction](results_mu03/cumulative_trot_forward.png)

 The red curve climbs to over 580 violations per leg over 5 seconds.
 The blue WBC curve remains exactly flat at zero throughout the entire run.
 The shaded pink area represents the total improvement from the WBC.
-The step pattern in the baseline curve corresponds to the gait cycle -- violations occur in bursts during each stance phase.
+The step pattern in the baseline curve corresponds to the gait cycle: violations occur in bursts during each stance phase.

 ---